mdibaiee/mahdi.blog/_posts/2022-10-27-i-dont-recommend-ireland.md

 experience racism here, specially if you are not white (being white does not make you immune though!).

+When I first came to Ireland I opened a bank account with bank A (I won't name the bank lest the unreasonable system of law here allows them to sue me for this), and this bank, after a couple of months, sent me a mail in post which said that they are closing my account in 30 days, and I must move my money before then.
+No explanation was provided, when I called them, emailed them, and in the end, had to go to the branch to ask them in-person why are they closing my account, the branch manager told me "I don't know", and I said I need you to ask the reason and clarify it for me.
+He came back to me days later in email saying "we cannot disclose the reason for closing your bank account".
+I was already suspicious since the beginning that this all had to do with my nationality, and by this point I was convinced that is the case.
+At the time I was very new to the country and didn't know my rights and my way around the system, I _might_ have been able to sue them for discrimination, but I wouldn't be surprised if that wouldn't work either.

 # Infrastructure

 I always find it hard to believe how Ireland is considered a "developed"